 A temporary magnet is one that can lose memory of previous magnetization.
 A good example of this is magnetized hematite.
 Hematite, in its natural state, is not magnetic.
 However, man frequently magnetizes hematite to utilize it in magnetic jewelry.
 When a temporary magnet loses its magnetic properties, the therapeutic value becomes less or possibly lost all together.

 Permanent magnets occur naturally in some rocks, particularly Magnetite (Lodestone) but are now more commonly manufactured.
 The image above shows Magnetite in it's raw natural form.
 Magnetite is the most magnetic of all the naturally occurring minerals on Earth.
 The Yellow Emperor’s Book of Internal Medicine from 2000 B.C. mentions magnetic stones (Lodestone) being used to balance the body's subtle energy field, now commonly referred to as the body's biofield or biomagnetism.

 Magnetic jewelry made with Magnetite beads is a much better choice for therapy over magnetized Hematite, which is more commonly used.
-Since Magnetite is a permanent magnet it will not lose its magnetism.
+Since Magnetite is a permanent magnet it will not lose its magnetic charge or magnetism.
 Due to its positive and negative charge, Magnetite offers the benefits of bipolar Magnetic Therapy, and is a perfect choice for assisting the body to balance and self-heal.
 As a crystal, Magnetite stimulates underactive organs while sedating overactive organs; it is an excellent crystal to use for balancing the body and the subtle energy field.

 Many biomagnets are now being manufactured.
 By adding rare earth or other trace metals to iron it is possible for manufacturers to produce magnets that are much smaller and more powerful.
 Neodymium magnets are an excellent example.
 A neodymium magnet is the strongest permanent biomagnet (healing magnet) available; it is also the most affordable.